 After you have downloaded and installed an updated version of your Fotoware software, the program will not start.
 It keeps asking for activation even though a product key has already been activated.

 The most likely cause of this problem is that you have installed a newer version than your current product key allows you to run.

-When you buy a FotoWare application, the included one-year warranty entitles you to free updates for one calendar year.
-You may extend the warranty by purchasing a Software Maintenance Agreement, which gives additional benefits such as prioritized support.
+When you buy a Fotoware application, the included one-year warranty entitles you to free updates for one calendar year.
+You may extend the warranty by purchasing an Agreement, which provides additional benefits such as prioritized support.

 However, if you download a newer version than your product key allows, the program will keep asking for the activation key and refuse to start.
-Even though the key itself is valid, the program version will not run if it was released after the warranty period or SMA expired.
-(The program performs a date check on the license against its own hard-coded version date.)
+Even though the key itself is valid, the program version will not run if it was released after the warranty period or your Agreement has expired (the program performs a date check on the license against its own hard-coded version date).

-IMPORTANT NOTE: The actual product key never expires.
+Note: The product key never expires.
 You can still go back to using an older version of the software for which the product key was made.

-Customers who have a valid Software Maintenance agreement should log on to the FotoWare Customer Portal and run the license fulfillment process there.
-They will then receive their new keys by email which will allow them to run the latest version of the software.
+Customers who have a valid Agreement can log on to the Fotoware Customer Portal and run the license fulfillment process there.
+They will then receive their new keys by email, allowing them to run the latest version of the software.

-Customers who don't have a Software Maintenance Agreement and whose warranty has expired should contact FotoWare Sales to purchase a Maintenance Agreement to be able to run new versions of the software.
+Customers who don't have an Agreement and whose warranty has expired should contact Fotoware Sales to purchase an Agreement so they can run new versions of the software.